aarongough/potion/README.md

 Potion is a simple, clean, and easily extensible static site generator.
 Potion is designed from the ground up to be friendly to any tech-savvy person running a blog or website of almost any kind.

 Running a website via a static site generator is great because all your assets and files are able to be easily version-controlled and backed-up.
-Hosting for static sites is inexpensive, and a server that's only serving static files can handle a lot more load given the same resouces as compared to a server that is serving a site made in a dynamic CMS.
+Hosting for static sites is inexpensive, and a server that's only serving static files can handle a lot more load given the same resources as compared to a server that is serving a site made in a dynamic CMS.

 Potion was inspired by Jekyll, however Jekyll was designed to be run as a service that does not allow arbitrary Ruby code to be run (hence it's use of Liquid and Markdown, as opposed to things like Haml).
 This suits it's purpose perfectly for GitHub, but imposes unnecessary restrictions for other users.